marcosviniciusjau/petshop/README.md

 # PetShop

-PetShop is a dentist website where patients can select their preferred date and time for appointments with just a few clicks.
+PetShop is a petshop website where customer can select their preferred date and time for appointments for their pets with just a few clicks.

 # Features

-Easy Appointment Scheduling: Patients can select their preferred date and time for appointments with just a few clicks.
+Easy Appointment Scheduling: Customers can select their preferred date and time for appointments with just a few clicks.
-Google Calendar Integration: Dentists can manage their appointments directly through Google Calendar.
+Google Calendar Integration: Owners can manage their appointments directly through Google Calendar.
-Teleconsultation: Automatically schedule Google Meet sessions for virtual consultations.
 Responsive Design: Accessible on both desktop and mobile devices.
-Login with NextAuth using Prisma Adapter for the doctor with Google and for the pacients using email verification links sending by resend
+Login with NextAuth using Prisma Adapter for the owner with Google and for the customers using email verification links sending by resend

 # Technologies Used